devtron-labs/tutorials/content/docs/workflow-editor.md

 ----|----
 `Pipeline Name` | Enter the name of the pipeline to be created `Environment` | Select the environment
-`Pre-deployment Stage` | Scripts to be executed before deployment `Deployment Strategy` | Select the type of deployment strategy that  you want to enable by clicking "Add Deployment Strategy" `Post-deployment Stage` | Scripts to be executed after deployment
+`Deployment Strategy` | Select the type of deployment strategy that  you want to enable by clicking "Add Deployment Strategy"

 Select Create Pipeline to create the CD Pipeline